Glubs9/HashSort/README.md

 # I have discovered this is called counting sort and it already exists.
-I am keeping it up still just keep that in mind
+I am keeping it up still (for my own historical records) just keep that in mind

 # HashSort
 A fast sorting algorithm using 'hash tables'